-The importance of lasers generally reflects to their practical applications [1-5].
-Semiconductor lasers are important due to its their widespread applications [3].
-Semiconductor lasers use semiconductors as active medium^[4].
+The importance of lasers generally reflects their practical applications [1-5].
+Semiconductor lasers are important due to their widespread applications [3].
+Semiconductor lasers use semiconductors as active medium [4].
 An active material is pumped to create population inversion and light can be amplified through stimulated emission [3-4].
-By the introduction of spinpolarized carriers which is the physical mechanisms that enhance stimulated emission [3], the current density threshold in semiconductor lasers can be reducesd [6-13].
+By the introduction of spin-polarized carriers which is the physical mechanism that enhances stimulated emission [3], the current density threshold in semiconductor lasers can be reduced [6-13].
 Such semiconductor lasers are called semiconductor spin polarized-lasers (SSPLs) [14-16].
 Most of the SSPLs are vertical cavity surface emitting lasers (VCSELs) with an active region consisting of III-V Quantum Dots (QDs).
 The VCSELs are types of semiconductor lasers with perpendicular laser beam emission.
 A VCSEL should have a resonant cavity with two distributed Brag reflectors (DBRs).
 A DBR is a light reflecting device based on Brag reflections in a periodic structure, alternating high and low refractive indices and with quarter-wave length thick material.
 It must be highly optically reflective and electrically conductive.
-Advantages of such laser are low power consumption, low threshold currents and generates less heat, but it also have has a lower output power than other semiconductor lasers [10-11].
-In this paper, we intend to investigate simultaneously the effects of electrons capture time and injected current polarization on threshold current density reduction (TCDR) and normalized spin-filtering interval (NSFI) of a OD SSPL by its numerical rate equation solution.
-For achieving To achieve this aim, we introduce spin polarized injection and present proper materials for to implement that this (section 2).
-In section 3 have been represented numerically, the solution of rate equations governing on the InAs / GaAs QDs semiconductor spin with un-polarized and polarized laser field based spin polarized and un-polarized semiconductor laser by quadratic spontaneous considering radiative recombination^[12].
-As the creation of NSFI and TCDR are two important consequences of spin polarized injection, we compute the effects of injected electron current polarization and electrons capture time on NSFI and TCDR by spotting quadratic spontaneous radiative recombination in section 4 and 5, respectively.
-In section 6, we calculate spin-up optical gain and from this, we obtain the conditions for achieving optimum optical gain.
+An advantage of such laser is low power consumption, low threshold current and generates less heat, but it also has a lower output power than other semiconductor lasers [10-11].
+In this paper, we intend to investigate simultaneously the effects of electrons capture time and injected current polarization on threshold current density reduction (TCDR) and normalized spin-filtering interval (NSFI) of a QD SSPL by its numerical rate equation solution.
+To achieve this aim, we introduce spin polarized injection and present proper materials to implement this (section 2).
+In section 3 have been represented numerically, the solution of rate equations governing the InAs / GaAs QDs semiconductor spin with un-polarized and polarized laser field by considering quadratic spontaneous radiative recombination[12].
+As the creation of NSFI and TCDR are two important consequences of spin polarized injection, we compute the effects of injected electron current polarization and electron capture time on NSFI and TCDR by spotting quadratic spontaneous radiative recombination in section 4 and 5, respectively.
+In section 6, we calculate spin-up optical gain and obtain the conditions for achieving optimum optical gain.
 Finally, we present conclusion and discussion in section 7.